Abasaltgithub/thermometer/README.md

-# HTU21D-F Temperature and Humidity Sensor with Arduino
+# Arduino Interface for HTU21D-F Temperature and Humidity Sensor

-This repository contains the code and documentation for interfacing the HTU21D-F temperature and humidity sensor with an Arduino.
-With this project, you can read temperature and humidity data from the sensor and use it for various applications.
+Welcome to the Arduino interface for the HTU21D-F temperature and humidity sensor.
+In this repository, you will find the necessary code and documentation to seamlessly connect and communicate with the HTU21D-F sensor using your Arduino board.
+This project empowers you to collect precise temperature and humidity data from the sensor and leverage it for a wide range of applications.

 ## Table of Contents